 The interest-only repayment option is an attractive feature of a HELOC.
 However, at the end of the draw period, the interest and principal will be rolled into one amortized monthly payment for a loan term of 15 years.
 You have to be prepared for this or the increase in your monthly payment (which will now include principal as well as interest) could catch you by surprise and hurt your finances.

-You could also make payments toward the principal each month if you'd rather to space these out than have the large payment at the end.
-Since these are not automatically included in your monthly bills, you will need to specify how much you want to apply to the principal.
-Look into your loan agreement to find out if there are any prepayment penalties you need to be aware of.
+You could choose to make payments toward the principal each month to space these out rather than have the large payment at the end.
+Since these are not automatically included in your monthly bills, you will need to let your lender know how much you want to apply to the principal.
+Look into your loan agreement to find out if there are any prepayment penalties.
+These usually apply only if you actively pay off and close your account.
 Generally, small monthly payments will not affect these penalties, but you'll want to be sure.